abhiram-ar/aicademy-fontend/README.md

    ```bash
    npm install
    ```
+3. Set up environment variables:
+Create a .env file in the root directory and add the necessary environment variables as specified in the .env.example file.

-3. Start the development server:
+4. Start the development server:
    ```bash
    npm run dev
    ```